mvaisakh/development/7_hardware-compatibility/7_2_input-devices.md

     functions.
 *   Android Watch device implementations MUST have the Home function available to the user, and the Back function except for when it is in `UI_MODE_TYPE_WATCH`.
-*   Android Watch device implementations, and no other Android deivce types, MAY consume the long press event on the key event [`KEYCODE_BACK`](http://developer.android.com/reference/android/view/KeyEvent.html#KEYCODE_BACK) and omit it from being sent to the foreground application.
+*   Android Watch device implementations, and no other Android device types, MAY consume the long press event on the key event [`KEYCODE_BACK`](http://developer.android.com/reference/android/view/KeyEvent.html#KEYCODE_BACK) and omit it from being sent to the foreground application.
 *   Android Automotive implementations MUST provide the Home function and MAY